LignumBlocks/chatbot_n/documentation/lignum/lignum_general_info.md

 Lignum is a Miami-based company specializing in bespoke custom woodwork for residential and commercial projects.
 With over 15 years of experience, we have collaborated with esteemed clients such as Hilton, Marriott, and Ritz Carlton.

 2. Where is Lignum located?
 Our workshop is situated in Medley, Florida.
+The address is 1375 NW 97 Ave Suite 3 Doral, FL, United States, Florida 33172.

 Products and Services
 3. What services does Lignum offer?